E-MAIL tony@lathes.co.uk

-Fischer were lathe manufacturers, based in the German town of Freital in Saxonia.
+Fischer were lathe makers based in the German town of Freital, in Saxonia.
 Inscribed on one of the older machine illustrated below - probably from the early 1920s - is the following legend:

 Fischer & Co.
 Komm Ges Speczialfabric fur Drehbanke Freital i.
 Sa.
 Other pre-WW2 machines have been found with: Fischer Spezialfarbik für Drehmaschinen GmbH, Freital in Sachsen.
 After WW2, the town of Sachsen became part of the GDR (German Democratic Republic, the communist-controlled East Germany) and company's name was changed to VEB, a German abbreviation for Volkseigener Betrieb, the People's Enterprise, and became part of the WMW (Machine Tool Union) of the GDR.

-However, in common with many other manufactures who fled to the West, the Fischer brand was also to be produced in West Germany, its name being joined with that of EWK (Eisenwerke Karlsruhe)
+However, in common with many other manufactures who fled to the West, the Fischer brand was also to be produced in West Germany, its name being joined with that of EWK (Eisenwerke Kaiserslautern)

-Shown below in a set of photographs is a green-painted Type KBS Fischer lathe with a swing over the ways of approximately 15 inches and a distance between centers of 40 inches.
+Shown below are several examples of the Fischer lathe, including a dark green-painted Type KBS with a swing over the ways of approximately 15 inches and a distance between centres of 40 inches.
 The V-belt driven headstock incorporated a clutch with the six spindle-speeds selected by two levers, one on the front of the headstock and the other on top - the label on the headstock reading:

 Scalten-nur beim Auslant